Code of Conduct

 Separate policies exist that govern personal computers, Internet access, use of the children’s department by adults, use of the adult department by children.

-Children's Section Policy
+Children's Section Code of Conduct

 A parent/guardian, or responsible caregiver, or older sibling (ages 11 and over) must accompany children under the age of 8 years old for their safety and comfort while using the library.